Welcome to our gallery featuring a large collection of gorgeous foyer design ideas.

 Our son was born in that home which meant whenever we brought the stroller into our home, we wheeled it right on through our kitchen.
 Then there’s the lack of shoe and coat space which can quickly clutter the entire space.

-Our new home has a large entry foyer where we have space for a coat wardrobe, shelves, hooks and seating.
+Our new home has a large entry foyer where we have space for a coat wardrobe, shelves, hooks, and seating.
 It’s a feature we really appreciate having lived without it.
 Even a smaller entryway, such as a mudroom, can add that extra convenience.

-Update… our current home now has a dedicated foyer area with closet.
+Update… our current home now has a dedicated foyer area with a closet.
 It’s great to have but a foyer space, but one problem is that we live in a split level home and so there’s a short staircase leading into the foyer area which limits the space.
-When we see guests off, it gets crowded if we go into the space with them.
+When we see guests off, it gets crowded if we go into space with them.